Words are cheap.

 17. Sahara Desert—Erg Chigaga

 No big deal guys!
 Just the Sahara Desert here.
-This is the lesser visited Erg Chigaga, the sand dunes outside of M’hamid.
+This is the lesser-visited Erg Chigaga, the sand dunes outside of M’hamid.
 The experience is unlike anything else!
+It was life-changing, and again, another beautiful place in Morocco that most don’t get to see because more often than not, people flock to the sand dunes outside of Merzouga.

 18. Fint Oasis